juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/grpc_chan_3.png"/>

-The gRPC client sends the data to the gRPC server, which in turn is responsible for creating the user or contact in the database.
+The gRPC client sends the data to the gRPC server, which in turn is responsible for creating the user and contact in the database.

 <img src="images/grpc_chan_4.png"/>